-Functional Safety Assessment may be a dry topic at the best of times, so much so that I took it as a personal challenge to try and write a paper about it!
+Functional Safety Assessment may be a dry topic even at the best of times, so much so that I took it as a personal challenge to try and write a paper about it!

 The paper highlights experiences from several different projects and concludes with some simple recommendations to save time, money and mistakes.